BrkRaw/brkraw.github.io/docs/gs_nii.md

 **Example of printed out dataset information**

 ## **brkraw** command-line tool
+### Common features for all conversion
+- If the data is aquired with DWI sequence, the bvals and bvecs will automatically generated.
+- In case you want to ignoring data slope value, use '--ignore_slope' option.

 ### **tonii**: Convert single scan to NifTi
 - This method has been inherited from old brk2nii and [PyBruker](https://pypi.org/project/pyBruker) which has been removed from repository and is not existing anymore.
 This function is useful if you want to convert